SWR, SWC, and MSW

 The name “SWR” is derived from stale-while-revalidate

 , a cache invalidation strategy.
-SWR first returns the data from cache (stale), then sends the request (revalidate), and finally comes with the up-to-date data again.
+SWR is a strategy to first return the data from cache (stale), then send the fetch request (revalidate), and finally come with the up-to-date data.

 useSWR